andreyysak/phone-catalog/README.md

 Project Description

-This project is a Todo application that allows users to manage their tasks efficiently.
-It demonstrates the use of modern React features, state management, and API integration to provide a smooth user experience.
+This project is a Phone Catalog application that allows users to browse and manage a collection of mobile devices.
+It demonstrates the use of modern React features, effective state management, and API integration to create a user-friendly experience.
 The application is built with React and styled using SCSS, following best practices for clean code and maintainability.

 Technologies Used